RonnySAlvarado/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) The function is calling itself down to the base case.
 Assume "bunnies" = 10, and since we're subtracting bunnies-1 on each recursive call, it will call itself 10 times when it reaches that base case so this is still pretty linear and thus is O(n).

 ## Exercise II

+For this, let's just give an example numbers...let's assume there are 20 floors.
+And let's assume for this problem that any eggs dropped above floor 5 breaks, but 5 and below doesn't.

+So for this case, I'd probably always want to start at the center...so let's say the 10th floor.
+In this case, we can say that the current floor is n/2 by default.

+Then, we can make some kind of evaluation.

+if dropped_egg on this floor == broken egg, we're going to have to adjust the current floor.
+We could subtract - 1 to the current floor, but that would mean we would always be subtracting down until we find the right floor...which could take a while.
+In this case, we could just halve it each time.
+So in this case, we're on the 10th floor.
+The egg breaks.
+Let's halve it.
+Now, the current floor is 5.

+Well, in this case, if drop an egg here, the egg doesn't break.
+So that's good, but now we need to check and see as well that the floor above it doesn't break.
+So in this case, we could write a case that if the egg dropped on current floor doesn't break and the egg dropped on the current floor + 1 breaks, we have found our "f".
+If the egg dropped on the current floor + 1 doesn't break...then we might have to adjust the floor a little higher.
+In this case, let's pretend our "f" was something like 7.
+Well, now we'd have to try and catch that by adjusting the current floor to basically between 10 and 5.
+So we could set it to what current floor + (current floor/2).
+Visualizing it, that would mean 5 + (5/2), which would put this at 8.
+Evaluate it again.
+If egg breaks on floor 8, we'll have to adjust again to half of 8 (current floor) and 5 (prev floor)...ultimately, we're essentially running a binary search...where we're basically just always cutting things in half until we find the solution.
+This would result in this problem being O(log n).